Skip to Main Content

 Students have three primary rights under FERPA.

-1. The right to inspect and review education records within 45 days of the day the institution receives a request for access
+1. The right to inspect and review their education records within 45 days of the day the institution receives a request for access

 Students can manage their privacy settings in MyUCLA.